nireo/layout/README.md

 F1  | F2  | F3  | F4  | F5  |   | F6  | F7  | F8  | F9  | F10
             ___ | ___ | ___ |   | ___ | ___ | ___
 ```

+Future plans is to remove the ESC key from the homerow since I accidentally press it so much.
+And also create a sort of media layer or something such that the number layer becomes better.